Ribs-organization/ribsInstallServer/README.md

 ./ribs-install-server.sh webserver
 ```

+After that if you got problem with mariadb.
+You just have to change the file /etc/mysql/mariadb.conf.d/50-server.cnf
+and add this line `plugin-load-add = auth_socket.so` below `[mysqld]` section

 ## Create a config for a domain

 To create a domain on ubuntu distribution you just have to do (In the folder of the bash script) :